 Even More Fantastic Charleston, SC, Plantations

 No visit to Charleston would be complete without a visit to the local plantations, and there are plenty of options.
 A few more Charleston plantations to explore include:

 A Palladian 18th-century plantation home, Drayton Hall is a landmark in Charleston.
 It is well-known as one of only three in the Charleston area that survived both American wars (the Civil and Revolutionary Wars).

 2. Magnolia Plantation and Gardens

 This beautiful plantation is located on Ashley River and is open daily for tours.
 Highlights of Magnolia Plantation include the extensive gardens.
 This is the first recorded site of azaleas in North America.

 This national park preserves a part of the Snee Plantation of Charles Pinckney.
 Charles Pinckney was a signer of the American Constitution and South Carolina governor.
 It’s also across the road from the entrance to Boone Hall (and quite a bit cheaper, though there’s not as much to do here).

 This plantation houses America’s Oldest Landscaped Gardens.
 Beautiful flowers include camellias that are over a hundred years old, magnolias and roses and many more.
-The sweeping view of the Ashley River from the butterfly ponds that separate the Middleton Place house and gardens from the river is breathtaking.
+The sweeping view of the Ashley River from the butterfly ponds separating the Middleton Place house and gardens from the river is breathtaking.

 And be sure to explore more of the Best of Hipster Charleston website to learn all the best activities and things to do in Charleston, SC!